 If your child is ill and cannot attend, a credit will be carried over to a future exam date.
 A full refund will be given if there are no more dates available.

 Q: How and when will we get the results?

 The marks of all 11+ applicants in Maths, Verbal, Non-Verbal, English, Numeracy and Literacy

-will be made available on the website about one week after the test date.
+will be made available on the website within two weeks after the test date.

 The question papers and the answers given by the candidates will be sent electronically or by post.

 The English extended writing results may take longer due to the detailed feedback.

 You will need your candidate number to access the results.